 This can be through a review email campaign targeted at those that have just patronised your business.

-You simply send an email message containing a link through which the buyer can drop a review.
+You simply send an email message to your email list of buyers containing a link through which the buyer can drop a review.

 Surveys are an easy way for even the laziest customer to drop a review.